 Road Travel America

-Driving the Turquoise Trail in New Mexico in 2024
+Driving the Turquoise Trail in New Mexico

 For many years as we were planning our next road trip, we always wondered "Where is the Turquoise Trail" that we keep hearing about!

 The Turquoise Trail is officially New Mexico Highway 14, and is designated a Scenic Byway.
 It stretches about 63 miles from Santa Fe down to Tijeras near Interstate 40.
-Driving time is about 1:35 nonstop ... but who would want to drive this interesting route from end to end with so much to see and do in between?
+Driving time is about 1:35 nonstop ... but who would want to drive this interesting route from end to end without stopping, with so much to see and do in between?

 On one of our first trips to Santa Fe we discovered the Turquoise Trail, and drove it from Santa Fe southward to Tijeras, and headed westbound through Albuquerque to drive on Historic U.S. Route 66 to Gallup and into Arizona.